Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey: Methods for Non-Closed-Set Video Unsupervised Domain Adaptation

 For all the aforementioned works, the VUDA methods are designed for the cross-domain action recognition task, which is one of the most fundamental video-based task~\cite{herath2017going,poppe2010survey}.
 Besides action recognition, there have been various studies on other cross-domain video tasks, such as cross-domain temporal action segmentation.
 For the cross-domain temporal action segmentation task, the Mixed Temporal Domain Adaptation (MTDA)~\cite{chen2020mtda} is proposed as an adversarial-based method.
 MTDA deals with cross-domain temporal action segmentation by jointly aligning local and global embedded feature spaces while integrating a domain attention mechanism based on domain predictions to aggregate domain-specific frames for constructing global video representations.
 Subsequently, the Self-Supervised Temporal Domain Adaptation (SSTDA)~\cite{chen2020sstda} is proposed for the same cross-domain temporal action segmentation task.
 SSTDA leverages the adversarial-based approach for aligning source and target videos by integrating two self-supervised auxiliary tasks (i.e., the binary and sequential domain prediction tasks), performed on the frame and clip levels respectively.

 Cross-domain video semantic segmentation is another task studied for VUDA, which is relevant towards robust and efficient deployment of vision-based autonomous driving systems~\cite{huang2019apolloscape,siam2021video}.
 DA-VSN~\cite{guan2021domain} is one pioneer work that tackles cross-domain video semantic segmentation by introducing temporal consistency regularization (TCR) to bridge the domain gap.
 The TCR consists of two components, the cross-domain TCR which minimizes the discrepancy between source and target video domains by guiding target predictions to have the same temporal consistency as the source ones, and the intra-domain TCR which guides unconfident target predictions to have the same temporal consistency as the confident ones.
-Lately, the Temporal Pseudo-Supervision (TPS)~\cite{xing2022domain} is proposed inspired by the success of consistency training~\cite{xie2020unsupervised,ouali2020semi,melas2021pixmatch} on image-based domain adaptation.
+The Temporal Pseudo-Supervision (TPS)~\cite{xing2022domain} is next proposed inspired by the success of consistency training~\cite{xie2020unsupervised,ouali2020semi,melas2021pixmatch} on image-based domain adaptation.
 TPS explores consistency training in the spatiotemporal feature space by enforcing model predictions to be invariant to cross-frame augmentations which are applied to the unlabeled target video frames.
+More recently, STPL~\cite{lo2023spatio} explores the cross-domain video semantic segmentation task under the source-free setting.
+The proposed STPL framework is a contrastive learning framework which consists of two main stages for spatio-temporal feature extraction and pixel-level contrastive learning.
+STPL tackles the source-free cross-domain video semantic segmentation by optimizing the pixel-level contrastive loss between the original and augmented spatio-temporal features.